 Other things to know about these muffins from people who have baked them over the years:

 Michele says, "I froze a bunch, so wanted to let you all know they freeze well.
 And, while this is probably obvious, they need to be stored in the fridge.
 I forgot they weren’t “regular muffins” and just left them in a container on the counter and the cheese went bad."
 Julia noted, "I only had fresh dill instead of the parsley and asiago in place of the parmesan.
 Was still really tasty."
+And, I've also done a version with pumpkin seeds in place of the sunflower seeds.
+Also great.
 There are a bunch of other ingredient swap suggestions in the comments along with people reporting back on gluten-free and vegan versions!

 Seeded Pumpkin and Feta Muffins